Majenayu/AugmentedVision/replit.md

 - June 27, 2025.
 Fixed photo capture alignment issues in RULA mode with improved horizontal mirroring and quality settings
 - June 27, 2025.
 Fixed image stretching in downloaded photos and PDF reports by implementing proper aspect ratio calculations
 - June 27, 2025.
 Standardized image dimensions to 640x480 with letterboxing to prevent distortion in captured frames
+- June 27, 2025.
+Fixed skeleton alignment issues in REBA mode by implementing proper coordinate transformation and mirroring

 # User Preferences